Safe and Sound Protocol — United States

 No. You do not need a diagnosis, a referral, or approval from a healthcare provider to purchase and use the SSP.
 We do not require or process diagnostic information.

-That said, if you are currently in active crisis or under care for a serious mental health condition, please let your provider know before starting.
+If you are currently under care for a serious mental health condition, please let your provider know before starting.
 And do mention it in your intake form so we can support you appropriately.

 Why a Dutch provider for U.S. clients?